 Types of adrenal fatigue

-Most women suffering from adrenal imbalance can recognize themselves in one of three stages — “wired,” “tired and wired” or “tired.”
-As adrenal imbalance worsens, women typically move through these stages until they reach total exhaustion.
+Most women suffering from adrenal fatigue have imbalances related to their stress hormones.
+Their symptom sets usually fall into one of three categories that can worsen along a spectrum of fatigue: “wired,” “tired and wired,” or “tired.”
+As adrenal imbalances worsen, women may move through these stages until they reach the point of near exhaustion.

 Common symptoms for “wired” women

-Being “wired” is the first stage of adrenal imbalance.
-Many women who are “wired” are so used to doing it all every day that they don’t realize their bodies are sending out warning signals like these symptoms:
+Being “wired” is the first type of adrenal imbalance.
+Many “wired” women don’t realize that their bodies are sending out warning signals in symptoms like these:

 - Difficulty falling asleep or staying asleep